AVSystem/Anjay/doc/sphinx/source/LwM2M.rst

   - these are taken directly from the source fields in IP and UDP layer headers.

-- **Update**, which is a CoAP **POST** request on an URL previously returned in a response to *Register*. **Update** is sent in 2 situations:
+- **Update**, which is a CoAP **POST** request on an URL previously returned in a response to *Register*. **Update** is sent in following situations:

-  - periodically to ensure the Server that the device is still online
+  - periodically - to ensure the Server that the device is still online,

   - whenever any of the information previously given in a Register message changes - so that the Server always has up-to-date information about the